clamsproject/aapb-annotations/scene-recognition/readme.md

 However, the non-important cases (grey) are various different negative cases that are not frames of interest.
 These may be similar to positive cases.
 These are sometimes less distinct between each other.
 Do the best possible, but move on if too much time is spent figuring out the distinctions.
 Add the [modifier](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit#heading=h.xnfilznsrhpe) where needed.
 I.e. Pick the most preferred, clearest `type label`, add "Shift" when making the key combo.

-### How to Annotate It
+### How to Annotate It (Annotators)
 The tool uses one or two key-combination presses to annotate the different kinds of frames.
-A key combination can be a single key, or could be a combo like "Shift P".
+A key combination can be a single key, or could be a combo like "Shift + P".
 Press the relevant one to annotate the `type`.
 To add a `subtype`, you will need to enter editor mode, use "Esc" key to do that.
 In editor mode, you will be able to use the up and down arrows to move between `type` and `subtype` entering.
 Press the key combo needed to annotate the main `type`.
 The press down to move to `subtype` and press another key combo for the relevant choice.
 Move on with "Enter" or "Return".